Research & Science

 Designed for Modification

+The codebase is written to be easy to read and modify.
 Want to test a new backbone?
 Experiment with a custom attention mechanism?
 Add a novel loss function?
-The clean architecture makes modifications straightforward.
+Go for it.

 yolov11_custom.py